Honors Societies

 Alpha Sigma Nu, the National Jesuit Honor Society, serves to reward and encourage scholarship, loyalty, and service to the ideals of Jesuit higher education.
 The Fairfield chapter was reactivated in 1981 and includes outstanding undergraduate and graduate students who are encouraged to promote service to the University and provide greater understanding of the Jesuit ideals of education within the University community.

-Undergraduate students must have a scholastic rank in the top 15 percent of their junior class, must have demonstrated a proven concern for others through involvement in extracurricular activities and service to the University, and must have manifested a true concern and commitment to the values and goals of Jesuit education.
-All juniors with a high enough grade point average are invited to submit essays about their activities.
-Only four percent of a junior class can join and final decisions on membership are made by present undergraduate members of ASN.
+Undergraduate students must have a scholastic rank in the top 15 percent of their class, must have demonstrated a proven concern for others through involvement in extracurricular activities and service to the University, and must have manifested a true concern and commitment to the values and goals of Jesuit education.
+All sophomores and juniors with a high enough grade point average are invited to apply.
+Only five percent of a class can join and final decisions on membership are made by present undergraduate members of ASN.

 Selection of new members takes place during February and the induction of new members is held in October.